f3d-app/f3d/doc/dev/15-DOCUMENTATION_STYLE.md

 - Include the headers required by the snippet.
 - Use API names from the public headers.
-- Prefer paths like `"path/to/file.ext"` only when the exact format does not matter.
+- Use a generic path like `"path/to/file.ext"` when the exact format does not matter.
 - Use real extensions, such as `.glb`, `.stl`, `.vtu`, or `.png`, when behavior depends on the format.

 ### Python, Java, JavaScript, and C